Here to Go

 "Here to Go" is a song by the American new wave band Devo, written by Mark Mothersbaugh and Gerald Casale.
-It was released on their sixth studio album, Shout, in 1984 and was released as a single in 1985.
-"Here to Go" quotes a bit of the music to the Wilson Pickett hit "Land of a Thousand Dances."
+It was released on their sixth studio album, Shout, in 1984, and was subsequently released as a single in 1985.

-In 1991, "Here to Go" was performed live for the first time during the Smooth Noodle Maps tour.
+Meaning

+"Here to Go" was inspired by artist Brion Gysin's theory that constant change was the meaning of life and an essential component for humanity.